 He is now Senior Research Scientist at the Hamilton Kerr Institute, the University of Cambridge’s world-leading centre for the restoration of paintings.
 The opportunity to work on some of Britain’s greatest medieval works of art there inspired him to study the traditional worldview that created them.
 His books: The Alchemy of Paint (2009) and The Riddle of the Image (2014) explore the profound links between art, science and religion.

 Linda Casey is an art historian and independent lecturer.
 She graduated from Goldsmiths College, London with a BA (Hons) in the History of Art.
-For the last 10 years, she has been an official guide at Tate Modern and Tate Britain and has also lectured at both Tate galleries and independent art societies.
+For 16 years, she was an official guide at Tate Modern and Tate Britain.
+She has lectured at Chichester's Pallant House Gallery and many independent art societies in London and the South East.
 Linda has accumulated a broad range of art historical knowledge and loves to share her passion and enthusiasm of art with her audiences.

 Ellen Mara De Wachter is an independent writer and curator based in London.